njNagaraj/Hotel-Room-Reservation/README.md

 - Flask
 - SQL Alchemy for database interaction
 - SQLite for database management
-- Flask Login for authentication and more small packages for other functionalities.
+- Flask Login for authentication
+- Bcrypt for hashing and dehashing passwords
+- flask-WTF to create form as python classes

 ## Functionality